 Rian Craig Johnson (born December 17, 1973) is an American film and television director, producer, and writer.

 He is One of Us, since apparently he likes Game of Thrones, and is interested in working on Doctor Who.
-He has since become a Promoted Fanboy, directing Star Wars: Episode VIII - The Last Jedi, and was later hired to develop a new trilogy of films unrelated to the Skywalker Saga before the release of the film.
+He directed Star Wars: Episode VIII - The Last Jedi, and was later hired to develop a new trilogy of films unrelated to the Skywalker Saga before the release of the film.
 However, his trilogy was in Development Hell for a long time before being cancelled.
 He is also known for his acclaimed mystery films Brick, Knives Out, and Glass Onion.

 - Brick (2005)

 - Breaking Bad (2010, "Fly"; 2012, "Fifty-One"; 2013, "Ozymandias")

 - Looper (2012)

 - Star Wars - Episode VIII: The Last Jedi (2017)

 - Ambiguous Ending: Most of his films leave their main characters facing an uncertain fate, often with a question of what a young person is going to do with a newfound and revolutionary power.
 This can lean from hopeful (Broom Boy and the Resistance in The Last Jedi), to wavering between good and evil (Cid in Looper), to vengeful (Knives Out and Glass Onion).